Authoring custom classes, spells, monsters, and items

-memorization, and casting.
+combat, XP, and treasure.
 A class's race and a spell's spell_list are both open, validated string

 ids for exactly this reason — nothing in the kernel restricts them to the values the shipped classes

 happen to use.
-This page builds one small custom class and one custom spell for it, and the complete
+This page builds one small custom class and one custom spell for it (the complete

-program at the end runs every step shown along the way.
+program runs every step shown along the way), then a custom monster bundled

 The shape of a class definition